 You might be tested for exposure to diseases such as toxoplasmosis and varicella (the virus that causes chickenpox.
 Your health care provider may also want to check your levels of hCG, a hormone secreted by the placenta, and progesterone, a hormone that helps maintain the pregnancy.

 Urine tests.
 You will also be asked early on for a urine sample so that your doctor or midwife can look for signs of kidney infection and, if necessary, can confirm your pregnancy by measuring the hCG level.
 (A blood hCG test to confirm pregnancy may be used instead.)
 Urine samples will be collected regularly to spot glucose (a sign of diabetes) and protein, which could show preeclampsia, a pregnancy-induced disease marked by high blood pressure.
+This is a disease more likely to occur after 20 weeks, although protein may be present early if there is chronic kidney disease.

 In the later part of the first trimester you will be offered genetic testing.
 Some people feel like these tests may cause them undue stress, and they prefer to make sure the baby is genetically normal after delivery.
 Others want all the testing they can get, realizing that these tests sometimes are not 100% accurate.
 Talk with your doctor or with a genetic counselor about the pros and the cons before you decide.
 There are different genetic testing options that involve blood tests alone or with an ultrasound that involve no risk to the fetus.
 If these noninvasive tests are abnormal, you might have further tests.

-One first semester genetic test combines a blood test with an ultrasound to screen for Down syndrome.
+One first semester genetic test combines a blood test with an ultrasound to screen for Down syndrome and Trisomy 18.
 It may be available between 11 and 14 weeks of pregnancy.
 The results of a blood test that measures hCG and PAPP-A (pregnancy-associated plasma protein A) in maternal blood are used with an ultrasound measurement of the skin at the back of the fetus’ neck (called nuchal translucency).
 The procedure may be able to spot many Down syndrome cases and other genetic conditions.
 However, as with all screening methods, a more invasive diagnostic technique like CVS is used if results are positive.

 Noninvasive prenatal testing (NIPT).
 This cell-free fetal DNA test can be done as early as after 10 weeks of pregnancy.
 The test uses a blood sample to measure the relative amount of free fetal DNA in a mother's blood.
 It's thought that the test can detect 99% of all Down syndrome pregnancies.
 It also tests for some other chromosomal abnormalities.

 Chorionic villus sampling (CVS).
 If you're 35 or older, have a family history of certain diseases, or have had a positive result on noninvasive genetic tests, you will be offered this invasive test, usually between 10 and 12 weeks of pregnancy.
 CVS can detect many genetic defects, such as Down syndrome, sickle cell anemia, cystic fibrosis, hemophilia, and muscular dystrophy.
 The procedure involves threading a tiny catheter through your cervix or inserting a needle into your abdomen to get a tissue sample from the placenta.
 The procedure carries a 1% risk of inducing miscarriage and is about 98% accurate in ruling out certain chromosomal birth defects.
 But, in contrast to amniocentesis, it does not help in detecting neural tube disorders, such as spina bifida and anencephaly, or abdominal wall defects.
+Neural tube defects can be screened for with blood work between 15-21 weeks of pregnancy.

 Be sure to discuss all of your testing options with your doctor so that together you can decide on the ones that will be best for you.